 - If space is available and your child has not yet started camp, they can transfer into another camp week at no charge.

-- We offer cancellation insurance that allows you to get a full refund on your camp fee.
+- We offer cancellation insurance that allows you to get a full refund on your program fee.

-- Cancellation insurance premiums will remain at only 10% of the camp fee for 2021.
+- Cancellation insurance premiums will remain at only 10% of the program fee for 2021.

 We are following the lead of school districts and health departments on how to determine if an individual may have COVID-19.
 To be at-risk, a person must have one (1) of the “more common symptoms” AND two (2) of the “less common symptoms”.

 - More common symptoms: fever 100.4+, new or worsening cough, difficulty breathing, loss of taste or smell

 - Less common symptoms: sore throat, nausea, vomiting, diarrhea, chills, muscle pain, excessive fatigue, severe headache, nasal congestion, or runny nose

 *Procedures and policies are subject to change as we return to normal.